What is the plan? Link to this section

 The timeline for Focus Area 5: Creating a New Portfolio of Schools, including its milestones and activities, was informed by other school districts and guidance from the California Department of Education.
 SFUSD began the Resource Alignment Initiative at a Board of Education meeting on August 29, 2023.
 The 12-month plan includes two phases of community engagement over eight months.
 SFUSD plans to announce which schools are affected in Fall 2024.

-Resource Alignment Initiative timeline
+Timeline for Resource Alignment Initiative

 Step 0: Planning